microsoft/vscode-docs/docs/editor/tasks.md

 >**Tip:** If a property is redefined per OS and per task, the one from the task wins.

 ## Variables in tasks.json
 When authoring tasks it is often useful to have a set of predefined common variables.
-VS Code supports variable substitution inside strings in the task.json file and has the following predefined variables:
+VS Code supports variable substitution inside strings in the task.json and launch.json files and has the following predefined variables:

 - **${workspaceRoot}** the path of the folder opened in VS Code
 - **${file}** the current opened file